ogbk/fullstack-setup/README.md

 ## Tech stack

 - React
-- Flow - static typechecking tool
 - Sass - css preprocessor
 - Eslint - code linter
 - Jest & Enzyme - React testing tools

+- I did not use the following (app was fairly simple, no need for these):
   - Redux
   - React Router

 ## App structure